Spoiler-Free Review of “Slotherhouse” on Demand: Batshit Crazy and So Much Fun!

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on All Fun and Games in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on In the Land of Saints and Sinners in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,